pavolvarga/video-sum/README.md

 # Usage

 You can install and run the application directly on your computer.
-Or you can use docker and use existing image.
+Or you can use docker and use an existing image.

 ## Direct usage